top of page

 • Plant-based protein powder (optional): Great for smoothies or busy mornings

-Whole Grains and Complex Carbs
+Whole Grains and Complex Carbs for Sustained Energy

 A balanced vegan diet thrives on fiber-rich, slow-digesting carbohydrates.
 These support gut health, long-lasting energy, and blood sugar stability.